Microsoft Exchange team releases Exchange Server Security Updates (SUs) when vulnerabilities are discovered. You don't…

 Exchange Database Availability Group (DAG)

 You can have the mailbox databases in High Availability.
 You will make use of the Database Availability Group.
-An article about how to configure DAG will follow.
+Read more on how to create a DAG in Exchange Server.

 Percentage High Availability